Table of Contents

 Platforms

 HILA has originally been developed on linux, hence all of the available options can be used.
-The HILA preprocessor can be built from source or with the use of a singualrity container.
+Most of mainstream LINUX distributions should have direct dependency supports of source building from their package mangers.
+Alternatively, user could also set up pre-built singualrity container of HILA preprocessor to avoid dependencies problem.
 Additionally one can opt to use the docker container which installs the HILA preprocessor directly.

 NOTE: It is advised to use the docker container only for development purposes, since containerization can add computational overhead.
 This is especially evident in containerized MPI communication.